+The Marketplace is designed to help you find health insurance that meets your needs and fits your budget.
 The Marketplace offers “one-stop shopping” to find and compare private health insurance options.
-You may also be eligible for a tax credit that lowers your monthly premium right away.
-Open enrollment for health insurance coverage through the Marketplace begins November 1, 2017 and ends on January 31, 2018.
+You may also be eligible for a new kind of tax credit that lowers your monthly premium right away.
+Open enrollment for health insurance coverage through the Marketplace begins in November 1, 2021 for coverage starting as early as January 1, 2022.

 CAN I SAVE MONEY ON MY HEALTH INSURANCE PREMIUMS IN THE MARKETPLACE?

 You may qualify to save money and lower your monthly premium, but only if your employer does not offer you coverage, or offers medical coverage that is not “Affordable” or does not provide “Minimum Value.”
 If the lowest cost plan from your employer that would cover you (and not any other members of your family) is more than 9.5% of your household income for the year, then that coverage is not Affordable.
-Moreover, if the medical coverage offered covers less than 60% of the benefits costs, then the plan does not provide Minimum Value.
+Moreover, if the plan’s share of the total allowed benefit costs covered by the plan is less than 60% of such costs, then the plan does not provide Minimum Value.

 DOES EMPLOYER HEALTH COVERAGE AFFECT ELIGIBILITY FOR PREMIUM SAVINGS THROUGH THE MARKETPLACE?

 Yes.
 If you have an offer of medical coverage from your employer that is both Affordable and provides Minimum Value, you will not be eligible for a tax credit through the Marketplace and may wish to enroll in your employer’s medical plan.